onehatt29/pyBer_Analysis/README.md

 # pyBer_Analysis

 # The purpose of the pyber analysis is to get a visual of total rides, total drivers, total fares, average fare per ride and average fare per driver.
 Across multiple cities and areas.
+![pyPoll_Analysis]